 Housing is a basic and essential need.
 Whether you are renting or buying, a home should not be an insurmountable obstacle.
-The Urban League of Metropolitan Seattle is currently a HUD certified housing program that offers workshops and courses on foreclosure prevention, credit and budget counseling, rental assistance, financial literacy training and reverse mortgages.
-Housing issues are especially important when it comes to those individuals who have past criminal records.
-The Urban League of Metropolitan Seattle has a vacate and sealing criminal records program (Expungement Program) to provide individuals fair and accessible housing opportunities.
+The Urban League of Metropolitan Seattle is currently a HUD certified housing program that offers numerous related workshops and courses.
+For more information on ULMS Housing services, please visit the “Housing” tab in the menu above.

 People need access to jobs and the financial resources required to maintain economic stability.
 More importantly, they need the requisite skills to be competitive in today’s job market.
 ULMS’s prepares men, woman, and youth with barriers to employment to be successful contributors in the workplace and society.
 For more information on ULMS workforce programs, please visit the “Workforce” tab in the menu above.